zwang695/alexa-skills-list/skills/B01FB6A31I/README.md

 All rights for this content belong to the Watch Tower Bible and Tract Society of Pennsylvania.

 This skill is a personal project based on the booklet "Examining the Scriptures 2016".
-Please accept this version in the spirit of which it was build.
+Please accept this version in the spirit of which it was built.

 ***